nbonamy/powerpoint-custom-table-style-generator/README.md

 # powerpoint-custom-table-style-generator

 Allows you to create custom style file for your PowerPoint tables.
-It will generate custom styles for your text and accent colors.
+It will generate custom styles for all your accent colors the same way PowerPoint creates its default styles.
 For instance:

 <img src="./example.png" height="200">